-Bokeh is an interactive visualization library that targets modern web browsers for presentation.
-Its goal is to provide elegant, concise construction of versatile graphics, and to extend this capability with high-performance interactivity over very large or streaming datasets.
-Bokeh can help anyone who would like to quickly and easily create interactive plots, dashboards, and data applications.
+Bokeh is an interactive visualization library for modern web browsers.
+It provides elegant, concise construction of versatile graphics and affords high-performance interactivity across large or streaming datasets.
+Bokeh can help anyone who wants to create interactive plots, dashboards, and data applications quickly and easily.

 The development pace of Bokeh is contingent on external funding opportunities, so this roadmap does not mean to imply any specific dates or deadlines.
 Listed below are the major areas of work the Core Team considers important.
 These are tasks and projects that we would like to do ourselves, when time and resources permit, or that we would be happy to have done by new contributors.